 - Completed a Clinical Skills Assessment Exam

 - Completed COMLEX (Comprehensive Osteopathic Medical Licensing Examination of the U.S.) or USMLE (U.S. Medical Licensing Examination) Steps I and II, and Step III is preferred

 - Excellent communication skills in English

 Applicants invited to interview will be asked to schedule their interview day, generally conducted on Mondays and Fridays.
 Interview day begins at 8 a.m. and runs until early afternoon.
-The evening prior, you may choose to attend dinner with current residents.
+The evening beforehand you are encouraged to attend dinner with current residents.

 On interview day, you will meet with various faculty members, the program director and residents.
-After lunch with a group of residents, you will take a tour of our psychiatric facilities.
+You will also have lunch with a group of residents and take a tour of our psychiatric facilities.
 Depending on the hotel, transportation may be provided.
 If you express an interest in a particular aspect of psychiatric practice, we may be able to coordinate interviews with faculty members with those same interests.